Lozère: History

-During the period 1764–67, the Beast of Gévaudan, a creature believed to be a wolf, terrorized the general area in the Margeride Mountains of the former province of Gévaudan (nearly identical with the modern Lozère department).
+Between 1764 and 1767, the Beast of Gévaudan, a creature believed to be a large wolf or an exotic animal, terrorized the general area in the Margeride Mountains of the former province of Gévaudan (nearly identical with the modern Lozère department).

 Geography

 Lozère has an area of 5167 km2.
 It is the northernmost department of the current Occitanie region and is surrounded by five departments belonging to two regions: Cantal, Haute-Loire and Ardèche departments of the Auvergne-Rhône-Alpes region, and Gard and Aveyron departments of the Occitanie region.

 The geography of Lozère is complicated, covering four mountain ranges.
 In the north-west, the basalt plateau of Aubrac rises between 1000 and 1450 m, with a cold humid climate influenced by the Atlantic.
 The north and north-east of the department contains the Margeride mountains, which are formed of granite, and have peaks between 1000 and 1550 m.
 The climate here is also cold, but drier than in Aubrac, with less snow.

 The Causses are a series of very dry limestone plateaus in the south-west, and the south-east contains the Cévennes, which include the highest point in the department, the granite Mont Lozère at 1702 m.

 The department also contains numerous rivers, above and below ground, including the Tarn, whose source is on Mont Lozère, and which flows through the Gorges du Tarn in the Causses.